FTO gene: Alzheimer's disease

 Recent studies revealed that carriers of common FTO gene polymorphisms show both a reduction in frontal lobe volume of the brain and an impaired verbal fluency performance.
 Fittingly, a population-based study from Sweden found that carriers of the FTO rs9939609 A allele have an increased risk for incident Alzheimer disease.

 Other diseases

 The presence of the FTO rs9939609 A allele was also found to be positively correlated with other symptoms of the metabolic syndrome, including higher fasting insulin, glucose, and triglycerides, and lower HDL cholesterol.
 However all these effects appear to be secondary to weight increase since no association was found after correcting for increases in body mass index.
 Similarly, the association of rs11076008 G allele with the increased risk for degenerative disc disease was reported.

-Model organisms

-Model organisms have been used in the study of FTO function.
-In contrast to the findings in humans deletion, analysis of the Fto gene in mice showed loss of function is associated with no differences in energy intake but greater energy expenditure and this results in a reduction of body weight and fatness.
-Furthermore recent studies demonstrated that FTO in the brain could regulate activity of the dopaminergic midbrain circuitry, memory processes in the hippocampus and anxiety-like behaviors.

-Another conditional knockout mouse line, called Ftotm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.
-Male and female animals from this line underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out on mutant mice and only significant skeletal abnormalities were observed, including kyphosis and abnormal vertebral transverse processes, and only in female homozygous mutant animals.

-The reasons for the differences in FTO phenotype between humans and different lines of mice is presently uncertain.
-However, many other genes involved in regulation of energy balance exert effects on both intake and expenditure.

 Origin of name

 By exon trapping, Peters et al. (1999) cloned a novel gene from a region of several hundred kb deleted by the mouse 'fused toes' (FT) mutation.
 They named the gene 'fatso' (Fto) due to its large size.